 Mailchimp Offers a Free Plan

-The Forever Free plan is a great way to get a customer to enter mailchimp’s acquisition funnel.
+The Free plan is a great way to get a customer to enter Mailchimp’s acquisition funnel.
 By signing up for free, a customer has already established awareness and familiarity with the product.
-And because mailchimp offer a good reliable product, the probability of a customer making a ‘buy’ decision increases greatly.
+And because Mailchimp offer a good reliable product, the probability of a customer making a ‘buy’ decision increases greatly.

 How is this pricing relevant to you?

 Well, if you’re selling software, you can offer a freemium bundle for your services and if the customer likes what they see, they can then upgrade to your standard packages.
 A free plan attracts a lot more prospects, serious and otherwise, who have the potential to become paying customers.

 If you’re running an e-commerce store.
 You probably don’t want to be handing out free products.

 What you can do instead is entice customers with deals, discounts and lead magnets to get them to buy more from you.